National Science Foundation.

 (3) May state any reasons why he or she believes the penalties, assessments, or both should be less than the statutory maximum; and

-(4) Must state the name, address, and telephone number of the person authorized by the defendant to act as defendant's representative, if any.
+(4) Must state the name, address, and telephone number of the person authorized by the defendant to act as the defendant's representative, if any.

-(c) If the defendant is unable to file an answer which meets the requirements set forth in paragraph (b) of this section, the defendant may file with the reviewing official a general answer denying liability, requesting a hearing, and requesting an extension of time in which to file a complete answer.
+(c) If the defendant is unable to file a timely answer which meets the requirements set forth in paragraph (b) of this section, the defendant may file with the reviewing official a general answer denying liability, requesting a hearing, and requesting an extension of time in which to file a complete answer.
 A general answer must be filed within 30 days of service of the complaint.